rjohnsen/threathunting-book/content/part-1/introduction/how-to-start-a-threat-hunting-program.md

 | ------------ | ------- |
 | 26.10.2024   | Added page |

+## Introduction

-One question I often encounter when discussing threat hunting is, "How do we start a threat hunting program at our company?"
+**One question I often encounter when discussing threat hunting is, "How do we start a threat hunting program at our company?"
 This is a crucial question, and I’d like to share my perspective on it.
 The approach to launching a threat hunting program can vary significantly between organizations.
-Some companies have matured to the point where they recognize the importance of proactive security measures, while others may still be reactive in their security posture.
+Some companies have matured to the point where they recognize the importance of proactive security measures, while others may still be reactive in their security posture.**

-Starting a threat hunting program requires a structured methodology to proactively identify potential threats that have evaded existing security defenses.
-Below are some key steps and tips I want to share with you to help you initiate your threat hunting efforts:
+**Starting a threat hunting program requires a structured methodology to proactively identify potential threats that have evaded existing security defenses.
+Below are some key steps and tips I want to share with you to help you initiate your threat hunting efforts.**

 ### Assess Your Current Security Posture